xzhu628/xzhu628.github.io/_pages/Group.md

 **Openings:**

-We are looking for 1-2 self-motivated PhD students with solid background of math and interests in deep learning to join our research group.
-If you are interested, please email me your CV and apply <a href="https://gradschool.oregonstate.edu/admissions">here</a>.
+We are looking for 2 self-motivated PhD students in the coming Fall 2025 with solid background of math and interests in deep learning to join our research group.
+If you are interested, please email me your CV and transcript, and apply <a href="https://gradschool.oregonstate.edu/admissions">here</a>.
+We also welcome master students and undergradudate students who have passion for clean energy research.
+If you have interest, please send me an email.